 Pour Over Brew Guide

 The Pour Over method using the elegant Hario V60 is great for those looking for complete control over brewing extraction.
 We’ve concocted the recipe below to produce a super juicy, generous and clean result with our coffee.
-Have a try!
+Have a try, experiment and have fun!

 WHAT YOU’LL NEED